mouldit/mouldit/README.md

 <h4>Mutations</h4>
 A mutation accepts a concept, a filter and a return query action as configuration parameters.
 Each of these is explained in detail in the section above.
 <h2>Example</h2>
+<p>For now we a very simple application, where in the frontend we have one menu item "movies".
+When the user clicks on this item, the frontend must show different card components where each card shows the details of the movie, namely its title and its release year.
-We start with the following schema:
+We therefore start with the following schema:
 ```
 module default {